airbop/airbop-simple-jar/README.md

 * `AIRBOP_DEFAULT_NOTIFICATION_TITLE` (Optional) Controls the default title for notifications if none is passed in within the message.
 This is optional and will default to a blank string.

 * `AIRBOP_DEFAULT_NOTIFICATION_HANDLING` (Optional) Whether or not the airbop.jar should handle the notification creation.
 This defaults to true.
 If false no notification will be displayed when a message from AirBop is received.
 You will have to create your own handler to perform any actions.
-More information on this can be found in the *Custom Message Handling* section.
+More information on this can be found in the *Custom Message Handling* section below.

 ### 4. Register with AirBop and GCM